Farva1/Cryptography-Lab/README.md

 ---

-# Skills Demonstrated
+## Core Competencies

-- Classical encryption (Caesar, Vigenère)
+- Classical encryption methods (Caesar, Vigenère)
-- Modern RSA public/private key operations
+- Public-key cryptography using RSA (1024-bit)
-- Cryptanalysis techniques
+- Cryptanalysis techniques and key-recovery concepts
-- Statistical randomness testing
+- Statistical randomness evaluation using the Poker Test
-- Documentation & screenshot-based reporting
+- Documentation, reporting, and reproducible cybersecurity lab work

 ---

-# Summary
+## Final Overview

-This cryptography lab provides hands-on experience with both classical and modern cryptographic methods using CrypTool.
-It is structured for use in cybersecurity portfolios and academic submissions.
+This cryptography lab provides hands-on experience with both classical and modern encryption techniques using CrypTool.
+It covers end-to-end workflow steps including encryption, decryption, key generation, ciphertext analysis, and randomness testing — all supported with screenshots stored in the **Screenshots/** folder.

+The project is formatted for cybersecurity portfolios and academic submissions, demonstrating foundational cryptography skills relevant to SOC analysis, threat intelligence, and secure system design.

 ---